Notes for Session 02¶

 We’ll get into Exception handling later.

-Coding Bat
+Coding Bat¶

-The assert statement
+The assert

 This is a good time to learn about assert